The Opioid Epidemic is Here.

 I practice internal medicine.
-It’s what I do.
-I love it, and, needless to say, given the fact that you’re reading this on my blog right about now, I also have other pleasures and interests.
+It’s what I do for a living.
+I love it, and needless to say, given the fact that you’re reading this on my blog this very moment, I also have other pleasures and interests.
 But I choose to stay in medicine because it’s what I’ve trained hard for- the resultant fruits of my labor.

 Each day that I’m at the office, I see patients for a myriad of complaints spanning the length of the entire human body.
-I interact with my patients by saying hello, smiling, consoling, and sometimes even hugging them, when it’s needed.
+I interact with my patients by saying hello, smiling, consoling, and sometimes even hugging, when it’s needed.
+See my article, Have You Hugged Your Doctor Today if you don’t believe it.
 I refer to them by name, and often ask about their loved ones.
 I value personal touch and I know that it’s mutual.
 I’m there for one thing, and one thing only.
 For the patients.

 But then something big comes along; something that complicates the field I’ve worked in for so many years.
 Things have started taking a turn, you see- a veer off course from the linear continuum of medical healing- and it’s a turn for the worse.
 I’m watching from the sidelines, helplessly, not quite sure of what to do.
 I didn’t make this happen, after all.
 I didn’t set this off.
 Someone else did.
 And somehow, I’ve now been asked to clean it up.
 The Opioid Epidemic is here in full effect.